 Conference attendance and presentations

-2010- We sent a student, & faculty member team from UF to the 2010 Biennial meeting of the Gold Humanism Honor Society, which will take place October 7-10 in Dallas, Texas (more info).
+2010- We sent a student, & faculty member team from UF to the 2010 Biennial meeting of the Gold Humanism Honor Society, which took place October 7-10 in Dallas, Texas.
 Presentations by our team included:

 - Spreading Humanism: One Chapter’s Contributions and Look at How Participation Cultivates Humanism in GHHS Members and Other Participants